gladejs/gladejs/README.md

 You are now ready to contribute, so ... where is the code ?
 Mostly in another castle, Mario.

--   The [core engine](./rollup.config.mjs) is here, but it's more configuration than source code
+-   The [core engine](./rollup.config.mjs) is here, but it is more configuration than source code
 -   The [integration tests](./tests/) are here, but they are more documentation than test
 -   The [documentation dir](./docs/) is here and contains the actual meat of this project
 -   The ["@gladejs/eleventy"](./packages/eleventy/) package integrates 11ty into Rollup for GladeJS
 -   The ["@gladejs/rollup"](./packages/rollup/) package contains all of the necessary glue code

-Finally, GladeJS relies on over 15 major OSS projects, including 7 Rollup plugins, \
+Finally, GladeJS relies on over 22 major OSS projects, including 7 Rollup plugins, \
 contributing to any of them, not only benefits this project, but also many others.